dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 ## 18. The Law of Success

-> Success often leads to arrogance, and arrogance to failure.
+> "Success often leads to arrogance, and arrogance to failure"

 When people become successful they become less objective.
 Often they substitute their own judgment for what the market wants.